SOP-Bench: Complex Industrial SOPs for Evaluating LLM Agents: Technical Details on Agents

-This is a prompt-driven, lightweight execution engine leveraging the native tool calling capability of LLM (e.g, Claude).
-It accepts an \emph{SOP text} and a structured \emph{task input}, dynamically generates prompts using a parameterized template engine, and maintains a conversation loop with Claude throughout the execution.
-During agent initialization, it registers external tools defined in an OpenAPI-style tools specifications JSON file.
-During execution, when the model triggers a \emph{tool\_use} event, the agent extracts the relevant tool name and parameters, executes the corresponding function via a domain-specific \emph{ToolsManager}, and delivers the output to the model through a \emph{toolResult} message.
-A built-in self-reflection mechanism automatically responds to non-critical clarification requests from the model, thereby reducing the need for manual intervention.
-Final outputs are enclosed in XML-style tags (e.g., \emph{<final\_response>}) and are parsed into structured formats for downstream evaluation.
-The full FC-Agent prompt template is included in Appendix ~\ref{appendix:sec:fc_agent_prompt_template} (Listing ~\ref{lst:fc_agent_prompt}).
+This is a prompt-driven, lightweight execution engine leveraging the native tool calling capability of LLMs (e.g., Claude via AWS Bedrock).
+It accepts an \emph{SOP text} and a structured \emph{task input}, dynamically generates prompts using a parameterized template engine, and maintains a conversation loop with the LLM throughout execution.
+During agent initialization, it registers external tools by converting them from OpenAPI-style tool specifications into Bedrock's function-calling format.
+During execution, when the model triggers a \emph{tool\_use} event, the agent extracts the relevant tool name and parameters, executes the corresponding function via a domain-specific \emph{ToolManager}, and delivers the output to the model through a \emph{tool\_result} message.
+The agent implements an iterative conversation pattern with a maximum of 10 iterations, where each iteration processes tool calls sequentially until no further tool uses are detected.
+Final outputs are enclosed in XML-style tags (e.g., \emph{<final\_decision>}) and are parsed into structured formats for downstream evaluation.
 This architecture emphasizes traceability, minimal supervision, and broad applicability across various SOP domains.
+Note that this agent is incompatible with Amazon Nova models, which do not support native function calling.

-\subsection{ReACT Agent}
+\subsection{ReAct Agent}